surajsahubigdata/Sentiment-Analysis/README.md

-# Sentiment-Analysis

-This project implements a Sentiment Analysis model using a Simple Recurrent Neural Network (RNN) to classify movie reviews from the IMDB dataset as either positive or negative.
-The dataset contains 50,000 movie reviews, split equally into training and test sets.
-Text preprocessing techniques such as tokenization and padding were applied to convert the reviews into sequences suitable for the RNN.
-The RNN model was trained on these sequences to learn temporal dependencies in the text, allowing it to capture contextual sentiment.
-The model was compiled with categorical cross-entropy loss and optimized using Adam.
-The resulting model provides insights into how sequential neural networks can be applied for text-based sentiment analysis tasks.
+# IMDB Movie Review Sentiment Classifier

+## Overview
+This project implements a sentiment analysis model using a pre-trained Simple RNN model on the IMDB movie reviews dataset.
+The model classifies user-provided movie reviews as either positive or negative based on the sentiment expressed in the text.
+The model is integrated into a user-friendly web interface using Streamlit.

+## Features
++ **Sentiment** Prediction: Classifies movie reviews as either positive or negative sentiment.
++ **User Input**: Users can input any movie review into the interface, and the application will return the sentiment along with the prediction score.
++ **Interactive Web Interface**: Built using Streamlit for ease of use and accessibility.

+## Technologies Used
++ **TensorFlow/Keras**: For loading and running the pre-trained Simple RNN model.
++ **IMDB Dataset**: A dataset of 50,000 movie reviews used for training the sentiment analysis model.
++ **Streamlit**: For creating the web application that allows user interaction with the model.